Riga Central Market: A Cultural Experience

 Not something I would buy, but it definitely tells something about the Latvian history and culture.
 Nothing goes to waste, and even the weirdest things are used to make, for example, soup.

-Inside the meat pavilion, you can also find a restaurant where you can sit down and enjoy some Latvian cuisine.
+Inside the meat pavilion, you can also find a seating area where you can sit down to enjoy some Latvian cuisine.

 The Household, Vegetables, and Fish Pavillions